mapycz/mapnik/docs/interface/xml-interface.md

 ### `Layer`

-References a Style (StyleName) and a DataSource
+References a Style (StyleName) and a DataSource.
+Each layer can reference 0...N styles.

+Order is important -- as in the 'painter model' or [Painter's algorithm](http://en.wikipedia.org/wiki/Painter's_algorithm) to be specific.
+Layers that are declared first in your XML file, or added programmatically through `Layer::add_style` are drawn first.
+Layers that are declared or added later are drawn last.

  * Children:
   * `StyleName`: The name of a defined [`Style`](#style).
 The style must contain the same string in the attribute `name`.